 Taking a Look at Bottled Water

 Bottled water costs up to 2000 times more per volume than tap water.
-About a quarter to a half of commercial bottled water is just tap water that’s been filtered or purified.
-Well over half of plastic water bottles are not recycled -- and still we drink from them.
+Around 64% of commercial bottled water is just tap water that’s been filtered or purified.
+70% of plastic water bottles are not recycled -- and still people drink from them.

-FLOW's Get Off the Bottle campaign is designed to help you understand what's at stake - and entertain you - and inspire you to take action in your daily life.
+FLOW's Get Off the Bottle campaign is designed to help you understand what's at stake, entertain you, and inspire you to take action in your daily life.

 What You Can Do:

-Drink water from the tap or from a drinking fountain (and skip the straw while you're at it).
+Drink from the tap or a drinking fountain & skip the straw.

 Support policies that promote clean, affordable, and public water.